kusumotolab/LGMatcher/README.md

 # LGMatcher
 LGMatcher is Line-based GumTree Matcher.
-It is an implement of GumTree's Matcher.
+It is an implementation of GumTree's Matcher.

 Please download the JAR file from [release](https://github.com/kusumotolab/LGMatcher/releases).